steadman1/my-written-portfolio/README.md

    <img src="/Ponder Design Showcase/ponder_full.png" height="180"/>
 </p>

 The development of Ponder has been so technically rewarding especially because of its pretty massive scope.
 With the creation of the logo you see above, I was able to extend Ponder from just an outwardly-facing software project to being an all encompassing design project.
 Overall, I'm still in love with the logo just as much as the moment I finished it.
-Tools I used to create it were a pencil and paper, Figma, Adobe Illustrator, and Adobe Photoshop!
+Tools I used to create it were pencil and paper, Figma, Adobe Illustrator, and Adobe Photoshop!

 #### A Ponder Motion Design Project
 <p align="center">